michaelnordmeyer/jekyll-theme-emojification/README.md

 Some features cannot applied automatically due to how Jekyll integrates remote themes.
 They have to be copied manually.

 - Custom error pages
-- A feed.xml containing an Atom feed with in-browser styling through a XSLT.
-No need for the `jekyll-feed` plugin
+- An in-browser styled Atom feed through a [feed XSLT](/feed.xslt.xml), which is automatically applied by the `jekyll-feed` plugin
-- A sitemap.xml, because search engines should index us properly and quickly.
-There’s also a companion XSLT.
-No need for the `jekyll-sitemap` plugin
+- An in-browser styled sitemap through a [sitemap XSLT](/sitemap.xsl), which is automatically applied by the `jekyll-sitemap` plugin
 - Minimal build and load times

 ## Minutiae